chasevida/express-marionette-stylus/README.md

 ### Grunt Tasks
 If your not familiar with [Grunt](http://gruntjs.com/) check it out as this project makes heavy use of it.
 All grunt tasks can be found at the bottom of the `gruntfile.js`.
 Some of the main tasks are as follows:

-	$ grunt					- runs the app on http://localhost:8080/
+	$ grunt					- runs the app on http://localhost:8080
 	$ grunt build			- builds a web version in the public directory

 	$ grunt test			- runs all mocha test files
 	$ grunt test:intg		- runs integration tests using webdriver

 ### Gulp Tasks
 If your not familiar with [Gulp](http://gulpjs.com/) make sure you check it out.
 It's another build tool that uses streaming for faster productivity.
 It's still maturing but the tasks added here work blazingly fast.
-To run the default tasks use the blow command otherwise read through the `gulpfile.js` for a further breakdown of tasks.
+To run the default tasks use the below command otherwise read through the `gulpfile.js` for a further breakdown of tasks.

 	$ gulp					- runs the app on http://localhost:8080